 Paraguay's government revenues and spending are around 20% of GDP, a government size similar to Mexico and Peru and about half as large as Argentina's and Brazil's.
 For revenue collection, the government relies heavily on the Value Added Tax.
 In 2012, a personal income tax was enacted; before there was no direct income tax.
-According to government data, between 2002 and 2010, social spending grew from 8.3% to 9.9% of GDP.
-The relative drop observed in social spending in 2010 was due to the extraordinary growth observed in GDP at rates much faster than growth in social spending (Figure 3).
+According to government data, between 2002 and 2010, social spending grew from 8.2% to 10.3% of GDP (Figure 3)6.